 EECE 655: Topics in Computer Networking

-- discuss current research topics in networks
+- Survey the current and near term research problems in computer networks

 Students shall be able to:

-- Two hundred twenty minutes a week lecture
+- Two hundred minutes a week lecture

 Contribution of Course to Meet the Professional Component